asvetlov/us-pycon-2019-tutorial/docs/aiohttp_server.rst

 Using route decorators
 ----------------------

-Notice in the previous example, we're registering the root url by calling ``add_routes``, and passing it a list of one URL.
+Notice in the previous example, we're registering the root url by calling ``app.add_routes``, and passing it a list of one URL.
 If you have more than one URL, it is a matter of creating another request handler coroutine.

 There is another way to define urls, by using decorators.